 Currently more than 2 232 000 ha, equal to 49,3% of the Estonian land territory, is covered by forest.
-Forestry Development Plan 2012-2020 and Yearbook Forest 2018, that gives annual reports and facts about the forest in Estonia, state that during last decade the cutting rate in Estonian forests is from 7 to 14 mill m per year.
+Forestry Development Plan 2012-2020 and Yearbook Forest 2018, that gives annual reports and facts about the forest in Estonia, state that during last decade the cutting rate in Estonian forests is from 7 to 14 million m3 per year.
 The amount is in line with sustainable development principle when the cutting rate doesn't exceeds the annual increment and gives the potential to meet the long-term the economic, social and environmental needs.
-According to the Forestry Development Plan 2012-2020 the sustainable cutting rate is 12-15 mil ha per year.
+In 2018, the fuelwood share in was 38.9 % from the felling volume of 12 million m3.

-The distribution of growing stock by tree species in Estonia is shown in 1.
+The distribution of growing stock by tree species in Estonia is shown in Figure 1.